Should You Get Your Real Estate License in Multiple States? blog post image

 In a nutshell, real estate license reciprocity is the ability to use the real estate license you earned in one state in another state.
 And you can do this without taking a new set of pre-licensing classes or sitting for a state licensing exam.

 Real estate license reciprocity is also known as mutual recognition.
-If you're hoping to get a second real estate license in a different state, this agreement may allow you to skip ahead to the front of the line.
-That said, you may still need to take a few extra steps before you can legally work as a real estate salesperson in a second state.
+If you're hoping to get a second real estate license in a different state, this agreement may allow you to streamline the licensing process using your existing license.
+That said, you may still need to take a few extra steps to get a second license before you can legally work as a real estate agent in a second state.
 Let's discuss what you need to know about real estate reciprocity agreements.

 4 Types of Real Estate Reciprocity